-Ride Connection is looking for a collaborative, engaging, relationship and community builder to join our Development and Marketing team as the Communications Outreach Specialist.
+Ride Connection is looking for a collaborative, engaging, relationship and community builder to join our organization as a Compliance Specialist.

-This is a full-time, non-exempt position with a starting salary of $20.16 - $30.24 per hour and occasional evening and weekend hours.
+This is a full-time, non-exempt position with starting pay of $20.16 to $30.24 per hour.
 Ride Connection offers an excellent benefits package, including comprehensive medical, dental, and vision insurance, an Employee Assistance Program, 403(b)-retirement plan with automatic employer contribution plus a match up to 2%, Flexible Spending Account with up to $500 annual employer contribution, 10 days of paid vacation in your first three years and then increases, twelve holidays, accrued sick leave, and TriMet annual public transportation pass.

 Who You Are

 - You value relationships and believe that relationship-building is about cultivating and sustaining meaningful connections that support and uplift everyone.

 - You are a proactive self-starter; you enjoy the challenge of planning processes and procedures that respond to or prevent future issues before they arise

 - You enjoy the challenge of juggling multiple projects with multiple timelines.
 You can roll with the punches and change gears when needed.
 Without losing a beat, you split your attention between individual and team projects